AlgyJr/ios_guides/Registering-for-Keyboard-Events.md

 }
 ```

-You can put the methods above anywhere in the view controller file.
+You can put the methods above anywhere in the view controller file, except inside another method of course.

 ### Step 2: Register for the keyboard events